vahram-nersesyan/ai-modeling-bundesliga/README.md

-# Bundesliga CSP – AI Modeling Assignment
+# Bundesliga CSP – AI Modeling

 Work in progress . . .
 Scheduling the Bundesliga season as a Constraint Satisfaction Problem.